The effectiveness of Twitter as a connective social media channel is declining

-INNOVCONF is an out of the box conference experience for those accustomed to highly scripted events, calls for papers, pre-determined workshops, keynote speakers, networking receptions, etc. We use the proven Conferences That Work design to create a conference that adapts to meet your needs, leverages the combined expertise and experience of all participants, and provides unique opportunities to discover, connect, share, and learn with the peers you want to meet.
+INNOVCONF is an out of the box conference experience that replaces highly scripted events, calls for papers, pre-determined workshops, keynote speakers, networking receptions, etc. We use the proven Conferences That Work design to create a conference that adapts to meet your needs, leverages the combined expertise and experience of all participants, and provides unique opportunities to discover, connect, share, and learn with the peers you want to meet.

 Our conference format is participant-driven and participation-rich.
 The attendees themselves—DESCRIPTION OF TARGET ATTENDEES—will determine the conference’s agenda, presenters, session format, focus, and results during the first afternoon of INNOVCONF.
 (To learn more, visit conferencesthatwork.com.)

 The goals of INNOVCONF are simple.
 Create the best possible conference for each individual attendee.
 Maximize participant interaction and connectedness.
 Strengthen our community.
 And explore future group initiatives.
 Sounds good?
 Then register today to join your peers at this innovative event!